-BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF NEW MEXICO:

-SECTION 1.
-Section 63-9A-2 NMSA 1978 (being Laws 1985, Chapter 242, Section 2, as amended by Laws 2000, Chapter 100, Section 3 and also by Laws 2000, Chapter 102, Section 3) is amended to read:
+BILL 53rd Legislature - STATE OF NEW MEXICO - FIRST SESSION, 2017 RELATING TO COMMUNICATIONS; AMENDING, REPEALING AND ENACTING SECTIONS OF THE NEW MEXICO TELECOMMUNICATIONS ACT TO PROVIDE FOR PUBLIC REGULATION COMMISSION JURISDICTION OVER INCUMBENT LOCAL EXCHANGE CARRIERS AND THEIR INVESTMENT IN TELECOMMUNICATIONS AND BROADBAND INFRASTRUCTURE.
+BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF NEW MEXICO: SECTION 1.
+Section 63-9A-2 NMSA 1978 (being Laws 1985, Chapter 242, Section 2, as amended by Laws 2000, Chapter 100, Section 3 and also by Laws 2000, Chapter 102, Section 3) is affordable rates.

-"63-9A-2.
-PURPOSE.--The legislature declares that it remains the policy of the state of New Mexico to maintain the availability of access to telecommunications services at affordable rates.
 Furthermore, it is the policy of this state to have comparable telecommunications service rates, as established by the commission, for comparable markets or market areas.
 To the extent that it is consistent with maintaining availability of access to service at affordable rates and comparable telecommunications service rates, it is further the policy of this state to encourage competition in the provision of public telecommunications services, thereby allowing access by the public to resulting rapid advances in telecommunications technology.
-It is the purpose of the New Mexico Telecommunications Act to [permit] extend to all consumers and carriers in the state the benefits of the regulatory flexibility previously provided only to incumbent rural telecommunications carriers and to require a regulatory framework that will $\left[\frac{allow}{allow}\right]$ establish an orderly transition from a regulated telecommunications industry to a competitive market environment.
+It is the purpose of the New Mexico Telecommunications Act to [permit] extend to all telecommunications consumers and carriers in the state the benefits of the regulatory flexibility previously provided only to incumbent rural telecommunications carriers and to establish a regulatory framework [that will allow] to provide for an orderly transition from a regulated telecommunications industry to a competitive market environment.
 It is further the intent of the legislature that the encouragement of competition in the provision of public telecommunications services will result in greater investment in the telecommunications and broadband infrastructure in the state, improved service quality and operations and lower prices for such services."